Family Law - Divorce, Separation & Child Custody

 The key difference between an ordinary divorce and a simplified divorce is that there are children under 16 years of age involved in an ordinary divorce, which automatically demands a more complex legal procedure from the court.
 A simplified divorce is where there are no children under 16.

 We also have to take into consideration that circumstances can and do change and each case comes with its own set of circumstances.
 With that in mind, if your case started as a straightforward divorce but then complications arose, we would look to talk to you about additional fees on top of the fixed fee rate.
 At your initial meeting, we would be in a position to advise you of what work would need to be undertaken for you and offer flexible terms for anything over and above the fixed fee work.

-We would advise you to have drawn up a Minute of Agreement (or separation agreement), which we can also assist with, which, if necessary, sets out the agreement you have reached about all assets, property and arrangements for your children before we look at starting divorce proceedings.
+We would advise you to have a Minute of Agreement (or separation agreement) drawn up.
+We can also assist with these which, if necessary, set out the agreement you have reached about all assets, property and arrangements for your children before we look at starting divorce proceedings.

 In order to benefit from our fixed fee rate the following must apply:

 - You are applying for divorce based on the grounds of one year’s separation with consent or two years separation without consent;

 - All financial matters have been sorted out and agreed, and if necessary contained in the Minute of Agreement;

 - There are no other court proceedings underway.